jimmymugithi/Nairobi-Fuel-Dashboard/README.md

 **PetroTrack** is a Single Page Application (SPA) that allows users in Nairobi, Kenya to view and compare fuel stations by price, brand, location, fuel types, and available services.
 It is built using **HTML**, **CSS**, and **JavaScript**, and uses a mock REST API provided by `json-server`.

 Users can:
-- View a list of fuel stations in Nairobi.
+- See a list of fuel stations in Nairobi.
 - Search stations by name or location.
 - Filter stations by fuel brand (e.g., Shell, Total, Rubis).
 - Toggle between light and dark themes for better user experience.